microsoft/react-native-windows-samples/docs/ReactInstanceSettings-api-windows.md

 ### UIDispatcher
  [`IReactDispatcher`](IReactDispatcher) `UIDispatcher`

 Control the main UI dispatcher to be used by the React instance.
-If the [`ReactSettingsInstance`](ReactSettingsInstance) object is initially created on a UI thread, then this will default to that thread.
+If the [`ReactInstanceSettings`](ReactInstanceSettings) object is initially created on a UI thread, then this will default to that thread.
 The value provided here will be available to native modules and view managers using [`IReactContext.UIDispatcher`](IReactContext#uidispatcher)

 ### UseDeveloperSupport
  bool `UseDeveloperSupport`